-Name of Person Who Drafted This Plan Michael S. Tree, Executive Director Signature by the Accountable Executive Signature of Accountable Executive Date of Signature Michael Spel 10/20/2020 Executive Director LAVTA Board of Directors Date of Approval Approval by the Board of Directors Resolution 32-2020 12/7/2020 Relevant Documentation A copy of LAVTA Resolution 32-2020, approving the Public Transportatio Agency Safety Plan (PTASP) and LAVTA's SMS, is maintained on file by th Director of Finance, LAVTA
+Name of Person Who Drafted This Plan Michael S. Tree, Executive Director Signature of Accountable Executive Date of Signature Signature by the Accountable Executive Michan Spul 10/20/2020 Executive Director LAVTA Board of Directors Date of Approval Approval by the Board of Directors Resolution 32-2020 Relevant Documentation A copy of LAVTA Resolution 32-2020, approving the Public Transportation Agency Safety Plan (PTASP) and LAVTA's SMS, is maintained on file by the Director of Finance, LAVTA

-Version Number and Updates (History of successive versions of this plan) Version Number Section/Pages Affected Reason for Change Date Issued 1 New Document 12/7/2020
+Version Number and Updates (History of successive versions of this plan) Version Number Section/Pages Affected Reason for Change Date Issued

-Annual Review and Update of the Public Transportation Agency Safety Plan

-(The process and timeline for conducting an annual review and update of the PTASP)

-This plan will be jointly reviewed and updated by the Chief Safety Officer and Accountable Executive by July 1 of each year.
+Annual Review and Update of the Public Transportation Agency Safety Plan (The process and timeline for conducting an annual review and update of the PTASP) This plan will be jointly reviewed and updated by the Chief Safety Officer and Accountable Executive by July 1 of each year.
 The Accountable Executive will review and approve any changes, signing the new PTASP, then forward to the LAVTA Board of Directors for review and approval.